lewinkoon/astrometer/README.md

 ## Introduction

 A weather station is a facility, either on land or sea, with instruments and equipment for measuring atmospheric conditions to provide information for weather forecasts and to study the weather and climate.
+The measurements taken include temperature, atmospheric pressure, humidity, wind speed, wind direction and precipitation amounts.
+Manual observations are taken at least once daily, while automated measurements are taken at least once an hour.

 ## Schema